About the Sci-Ed Fellowship

 - Where in this learning experience can I enhance my students' voice and learn more about their ideas?

-- How am I helping my students to build on their pre-exisiting funds of knowledge?
+- How am I helping my students to build on their pre-existing funds of knowledge?

 - In what ways can I personalize this learning experience for my students?